OpenMORDM/OpenMORDM/OpenMORDM/README.md

 but the web-based visualization tool will not support picking and will reorient to the default view every time the 3D scene is redrawn.

+Note: The latest versions of RGL appear to have a bug in `rgl.setMouseCallbacks` (see Bug 5928 on r-forge).
+Until this is resolved, we have created the `working` branch for RGL that uses an earlier version of RGL.

 ### Prerequisite Software ###
 1. A compatible C/C++ compiler
     * Windows - Install RTools (http://cran.r-project.org/bin/windows/Rtools/)